andymlau/Deuteros_2.0/README.md

 Build 2020_05_10
 - Fixed bug with back-exchange correction.
 Previous equation incorrectly uses centroid m/z values for m, m0 and m100.
 Equation has been fixed to instead use centroid mass.
+- Fixed bug with kinetics plot where unique() was returning the wrong number of timepoints.
 - Added barcode plots to the 'Coverage Plot' section.
 - Fixed bug where exporting a coverage plot would save the plot in the wrong dimensions.